yGazhala/slide-menu/README.md

 <h3>Features:</h3>
 <p>All components were written according to ES 6 standard and were compiled to ES 5 using WebPack and Babel.js.
-The source code may be seen in "scripts" folder or by using Chrome console (sources/webpack/scripts).
+The source code may be seen in "scripts" folder or in demo preview by using Chrome console (sources/webpack/scripts).
 </p>

 <p>Browser support: IE9+.</p>